The Plaster of Thought-Walls (Translated)

 12 May 2014

-Sir, I took the BCS viva 3-4 times and successfully failed each time.
-Then when I got this job, I thought, well, at least the PSC gave me something, didn’t send me away completely empty-handed.
+Sir, I appeared for the BCS interview 3-4 times and successfully failed each time.
+Then when I got this job, I thought, well at least the PSC gave me something, didn’t send me away completely empty-handed.

 Today at our office, during the joining ceremony of 39 Assistant Revenue Officers, when our Director General asked everyone to share their feelings, one officer said these words.
-This humble person is in overall charge of training the newly joined officers (official title: Course Coordinator).
+This humble person is in overall charge of training the newly joined officers (officially titled Course Coordinator).

-His words left me feeling rather uncomfortable.
-Because I know very well how crucial our field-level workforce is in conducting successful anti-smuggling operations.
-Their impact on the nation’s economy is direct and significant.
+Hearing his words made me feel rather disappointed.
+Because I know very well how crucial our field-level workforce is in conducting a successful anti-smuggling operation.
+Its impact on the country’s economy is direct and significant.
 This should be a source of pride.
-For instance, just recently, customs intelligence conducted a nearly 5-hour operation that seized 105 kilograms of gold, adding approximately 48 crore taka to government reserves.
-His phrase ‘at least something’ didn’t sit well with me at all.
+For instance, just recently, in a nearly 5-hour operation by customs intelligence, 105 kg of seized gold increased the government reserve by approximately 48 crore taka.
+So I couldn’t quite accept his phrase “at least something.”
 I said,

 14 May 2014

-Waiting for a girl is more delightful than consoling a girl who’s been kept waiting.
+Waiting for a girl is more pleasurable than comforting a girl who’s been waiting.

 17 May 2014

-In your conversation, your writing, your dress, your style, your eating habits, your choice of books and movies, your likes, and even your dislikes—there’s a mark of taste.
-You’re such that you don’t even dislike things in a tasteless manner.
+In your conversation, your writing, your dress, your style, your eating habits, your selection of books and movies, in what you like, and even in what you dislike—there’s a mark of taste.
+You’re such that you don’t even dislike things tastelessly.

 What a compliment!
-Just bought you an ice cream.
-And that unleashed such an elaborate, earth-shaking verbal flourish!!
+I just bought you an ice cream.
+And that prompted such an elaborate, earth-shaking discourse!!

 19 May 2014

-Two kinds of people suffer the most in this world.
+Two kinds of people suffer more in this world.

 Two.
 Those who expect precious things from cheap people.